-The Board of Directors strongly believes that the Meyers Group is simply attempting to take control of eXegenics for its own benefit and advantage.
+The Board of eXegenics believes that the Meyers Group has failed to adequately address pertinent issues and concerns in connection with its consent solicitation.
 The Meyers Group has not indicated that its nominees have any experience in managing a corporation like eXegenics.
-The Meyers Group has even not even presented a proposal for its nominees' plans for eXegenics.
+The Meyers Group has not even presented a proposal for its nominees' plans for eXegenics.
 In the Board's judgment, and as conceded by the Meyers Group in its consent solicitation materials, there is no basis to believe that the Meyers Group will in any way enhance stockholder value or otherwise protect the interests of eXegenics' stockholders.
+While your Board of Directors can provide no assurance that it will be able to maximize stockholder value or protect the interests of eXegenics' stockholders, it can assure you that it is and has always been committed to increasing value for eXegenics' stockholders and has a plan for doing so in the future.
+Your Board intends to focus eXegenics on the development and marketing of niche products for specialty physician markets, an area in which eXegenics' management has successfully operated in the past.